Bazzas-Personal-Stuff/CodeGen/README.md

 - The "Get Macros" button will scan all the provided template files for valid macros and populate the "Macros" list with empty entries.
-- The "Create" button will create an output file from each template and place it in the directory specified.
+- The "Generate" button will create an output file from each template and place it in the directory specified.
 If a file with the same name already exists in the target directory it will be overwritten.

 ### Parameters

 - **Template directory** (private) - Where the code generator will search for template files.
 - **Output directory** - The root destination folder for any generated code files.
 Templates may create directories inside this folder.
-- **Macro definitions** - What each $MACRO$ in the template files should be replaced with.
+- **Macro definitions** - What each \$MACRO\$ in the template files should be replaced with.
 The $ signs should be omitted here.